 “Inter-being” is a word coined by Hanh to describe how everything is interconnected and interdependent on everything else.
 This is a core idea in his book and teachings.
 A piece of paper in your hand can only exist because of the tree it came from, and by extension, the sunshine, rain and earth which nourished the tree.
 It’s also made possible by the supply chain of people, machines, transportation etc. to deliver the paper to you, and by extension, their families, raw materials etc. Even your vision and brain are needed to make the paper “real”.
 In short, if you look deeply enough, a piece of paper “inter-is” all elements; there’s nothing that’s not in it.

 In this segment, Hanh elaborates on the art of mindful living, including the concept of citizenship, connection with nature, ecology of mind, and reconciliation with others.
-Get more details from our 13-page summary, or read the book or learn more of Hanh’s teachings.
+To learn more of Hanh’s teachings you can get more details from our 13-page summary.

 Click here to download Peace is Every Step book summary and infographic